PX4/PX4-user_guide/en/assembly/quick_start_cube.md

 :::warning
 The [Here+](../gps_compass/rtk_gps_hex_hereplus.md) has been superseded by the [Here3](https://www.cubepilot.org/#/here/here3) a [DroneCAN](../dronecan/README.md) RTK-GNSS that incorporate a compass and [LEDs](../getting_started/led_meanings.md) (but no safety switch).
-See [DroneCAN](../dronecan/README.md) for documentation on how it should be connected.
+See [DroneCAN](../dronecan/README.md) for _Here3_ wiring and PX4 configuration information.
 :::

 The module should be mounted on the frame as far away from other electronics as possible, with the direction marker towards the front of the vehicle (separating the compass from other electronics will reduce interference).
 It must be connected to the `GPS1` port using the supplied 8-pin cable.

 The diagram below shows a schematic view of the module and its connections.

 ![Here+ Connector Diagram](../../assets/flight_controller/cube/here_plus_connector.png)